Standards of our work with scent detection dogs

 A handler does more that just hold the end of a leash.
 His or her responsibility extents beyond supervision and allowing the dog do its work.
 The handler concurrently observes how air circulates and observes the behaviour of nearby people.
 In short to do the job and keep the dog and people safe from harm.

 The handler/dog team is often accompanied in situ by our nurse, whose duty is to work with the infection prevention and control committee and housekeeping.

 Standards of Disclosure

-We will disclose the risks to hospital staff, visitors, and patients.
-It will clearly indicate that the dog’s capabilities are dependent upon the active and continuing efforts of a trained and capable handler.
+We will disclose any perceived risks to hospital staff, visitors, and patients.
+We will clearly indicate that the dog’s capabilities are dependent upon the active and continuing efforts of a trained and capable handler.
 We will disclose all terms and conditions of its services as well as any contractual expectations between Medical Service Dog Corporation inc and the client hospital.
 We will disclose conditions that may require to cancel or postpone a surveillance sweep.

 Duty to the Public

 Our dogs are trained to be safe and confident in public places.
 It is a natural occurrence that people are attracted to animals; and often without forethought and with the best intentions will approach, pet, or feed the dog.
 Under normal condition the handler will allow people to pet our dogs.
 (How can you resist all that wagging?)